 If you are more interested in hiking or biking, the spillway has trails for both and even hosts a fun trail run every summer for those who like to get muddy and have fun (I’ve done it!).
 Also, in the lower end of the spillway, there are lots of ponds for fishing, bird watching, blackberry picking and even crawfishing!
 If you want to see the boats come up and down the river, the spillway has a nice spot to view them from.
 Last but not least, the spillway is a great place to go off-roading in trucks, ATV’s, etc. and has a lot of great wildlife to view as well.
 Designated as a wildlife preserve by the Louisiana Department of Wildlife & Fisheries, you can see everything from turtles and alligators to egrets, herons and even an abundance of butterflies among the wildflowers.
 If you have never spent a day exploring the spillway, you are missing out, because there is so much to see and do there if you enjoy the outdoors!

-Just to live up to its nickname, the Parish of Plenty, St. Charles is proud to have one of the best farmer’s markets in the area.
-I know I’ve talked about it before, but I will mention it again.
-The German Coast Farmer’s Market, which just recently celebrated its 11th anniversary, is a must-visit when you come out to St. Charles Parish.
+Just to live up to its nickname, the Parish of Plenty, St. Charles is proud to have one of the best farmers markets in New Orleans.
+The German Coast Farmer’s Market is a must-visit when you come out to St. Charles Parish and is a short drive from New Orleans.
 The market, which is open twice a week, is a great resource for locally grown fruits and veggies, protein from local butchers and fisherman and even items like candles, soaps and wine that is created by local artisans.
 The prices on locally sourced, organic food can’t be matched, and there is always live entertainment and often there are giveaways and specials!
-If you come out to visit on a Saturday morning, the market is open from 8am-Noon, and you can check out what vendors will be at the market on their website.
 Be prepared to not only shop, but also to enjoy the hospitality and sense of community that St. Charles Parish residents are known for.

-While these are only five reasons I have given you on why you should head on over, there are so many more.
-Many people move to the area because the schools are some of the best in the state, and there is a sense of community that can’t be beat.
+While these are only a few reasons to take the drive from New Orleans to St. Charles Parish, there are so many more.
+Many people move to the River Parishes because the schools are some of the best in the state, and there is a sense of community that can’t be beat.
 St. Charles also has many great eateries, festivals and PEOPLE.
 The people of the parish have a great sense of pride and community, and that often explains why those of us who grew up there always wind up coming back!